GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 | **Fiat**   | Debt              | Infinite                             | Central bank                               |
 | **RoboTorq**| **Energy × Time** | **Token-Adaptive (via efficiency gains)**  | **Bounded by physics + BRLA contracts**    |

 Unlike the gold standard, the RoboTorq is not strictly commodity-backed.
 Yet it can still be treated similarly.
 It is **physically defined**, rooted in thermodynamics, and tied directly to robotic labor.

 But it's also based on tokens.
 There is no standard definition of a token's size.

-It's also not yet 100% clear whether there should be any imperative to define one, either.
+It's also not yet clear whether there should be any imperative to define one, either.

 The variation in token size, interpretation, usage, and ultimately throughput in relation to the constant energy consumption allows for a less strict backing than strictly hard currencies — as we learn how to use robots more efficiently, the value of the currency can sway slightly in relation to the value created.
-One of the jobs of the Bond Network, and by proxy the Asimov simulator, is to determine rules for pricing the BRLAs granting access to robotic labor, such that this inflationary pressure is hedged.
+One of the jobs of the Bond Network, and by proxy the Asimov simulator, is to determine rules for pricing the Ronded Robotic Labor Agreements (BRLAs) granting access to robotic labor, such that this inflationary pressure is hedged.
 A BRLA's contractual sales price also places a natural hedge against these variations occurring too quickly.

 This isn't necessarily a bad thing, as you can see from the plans for depegging the dollar in the appendices, we will need a currency that can handle some sway.